BlueMasters/mhn-webcams/README.md

 ### Install the MHN Webcams script

-Finish the installation by clicking on the [latest release](https://github.com/BlueMasters/mhn-webcams/releases/download/1.0/mhn-webcams.user.js) of the MHN Webcams script.
+Finish the installation by clicking on the [latest release](https://github.com/BlueMasters/mhn-webcams/releases/download/1.1/mhn-webcams.user.js) of the MHN Webcams script.

+## Installation guide for Google Chrome

+### Install Chrome

+Please, visit the [Google Chrome web site](https://www.google.com/chrome) for detailed instructions.

+### Install TamperMonkey

+This script works with the tampermonkey extension.
+Open this [link](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) in Google Chrome and click on "+ Add to Chrome"

+### Install the MHN Webcams script

+Finish the installation by clicking on the [last release](https://github.com/BlueMasters/mhn-webcams/raw/1.1/mhn-webcams.user.js) of the MHN Webcams script.

 ## Notes